Claxton, County Durham

 Claxton is a civil parish in County Durham, England.
+It is located to the south west of Hartlepool, and mostly separated from the neighbouring parish of Greatham by the A689 road.
 It had a population of 25 at the 2001 Census.

 History

 Claxton was a township in Greatham parish.
+Claxton takes its name from the Claxton family, who were the landowners from the 12th century to the 15th century.

 In 1866 Caxton became a civil parish in its own right.